 Australian Dollar Outlook: Crucial CPI Data May Prompt RBA Action

-- The Australian Dollar bounced higher last week on US Dollar weakness
+- The Australian Dollar bounced around last week as USD dominated proceedings

-There will be a change in the reporting of the CPI data point going forward whereby the Australian Bureau of Statistics (ABS) will provide a monthly update between reports of the quarterly figure, which remains the key inflation gauge.
+There will be a change on the reporting of this data point going forward whereby the Australian Bureau of Statistics (ABS) will provide a monthly update between the quarterly figure, which remains the key inflation gauge.

 --- Written by Daniel McCarthy, Strategist for DailyFX.com